Frequently Asked Questions

 - Scroll down to the Prescriptive Testing Options section.
 Checkmark the box if enabling prescriptive testing is desired.
 If enabled, state the time limit students should have to complete the test.

-Prescriptive Testing will not work on eDynamic Learning Courses.
+Prescriptive Testing will not work on eDynamic Learning or World Language courses.

 - Click Submit.